 What to Expect from an Acupuncture Treatment

-After a thorough history from both a western and eastern medicine perspective, and whatever medical examination you may need, I'll look at your tongue, and take your pulses in the Chinese medicine manner on both wrists.
+After a thorough history and examination from a western medical perspective, I'll look at your tongue, and take your pulses in the Chinese medicine manner on both wrists.
 I may use a digital meridian imaging program to measure the electrical flow in your meridians as well.

 As you relax comfortably on the treatment table (each one has a bedwarmer underneath the sheets), I'll usually treat 2 to 8 points, either with needles, pressure, or low-intensity laser.
 The needles are sterile, stainless steel, disposable (never used on anyone else), and just thicker than a hair.
 As you breathe out I'll tap each needle under the skin (usually feels like a bug bite or less), then stimulate the acupuncture point beneath.
 You may feel a pleasant tingling, numbing, or warming feeling.
 Within a few minutes you'll start to feel a pleasant sense of relaxation in your body as the treatment starts to work.

 Afterwards, you'll likely be relaxed, sometimes even temporarily sedated.
 It's best to plan to just take it easy after a treatment if possible, walk, stretch, and stay hydrated, Plan on skipping alcohol, a hot tub, bath or steam that day, and don't plan an exhausting workout afterwards.